Guidance

 Why we ask for this information

-We need this documentary evidence as it forms the basis of what we include as recognised asset in the SARA.
-This documentary evidence is reviewed by DfE as part of the SARA preparation and this forms the basis of audit evidence we present to our auditors, the National Audit Office.
-This is to ensure that values included in the SARA show an accurate consolidated view of the academy sector.
+We need this documentary evidence as it forms the basis of what we include as recognised assets in the sector annual report and accounts.
+This documentary evidence is reviewed by DfE as part of the SARA preparation and forms the basis of the audit evidence we present to the National Audit Office.
+This is to ensure that values included in the SARA show an accurate, consolidated view of the academy sector.

 Deadlines

-The LBCT will go live on 3 October 2023 and has a deadline of 7 November.
+The LBCT will go live on 11 November 2025 and has a submission deadline of 16 December 2025.

 More information about LBCT submission